SHALEM-2024/qwen2.5-72b-finetune-h200---English-Test-Cases-to-Code/README1.md

 * **Files:** Ensure `config.yaml` and `fine_tuning_data.jsonl` are present in the project root.

 ### 2. Setup & Installation

-**Important:** Do not attempt to run commands from the root `/` directory.
-You must navigate to the workspace directory where the axolotl repository is cloned.

 **Step 2.1: Navigate to Project Directory**
 The `setup.py` and project files are located in `/workspace/axolotl`.